Hospital for Special Care Awarded $1.2 Million Grant – Its Largest Ever – From The Maximilian E. & Marion O. Hoffman FoundationJuly 19, 2017

 - Provide patients access to experimental therapies through participation in clinical trials.

-On October 1, 2013, HSC opened the Parkinson’s disease and Movement Disorders Center, the state’s first multidisciplinary clinic for Parkinson’s disease.
+On October 1, 2013, HFSC opened the Parkinson’s disease and Movement Disorders Center, the state’s first multidisciplinary clinic for Parkinson’s disease.
 It now offers comprehensive evaluation and treatment for patients diagnosed with the disease and related neurological disorders.
 There are many effective treatments

 for the symptoms of Parkinson’s, however, the underlying cause of this disease remains unclear.

 For more information about Hospital for Special Care, please call 860.223.2761, or visit www.hfsc.org.